omega8cc/boa/docs/FILES-SYMLINK.md

 move-and-symlink therefore always runs **as root**, via a hardened NOPASSWD sudo
 wrapper:

-- Provision (install and clone hooks) calls
-  `sudo /usr/local/bin/fix-drupal-site-symlinks.sh --site=<url> …`.
+- Provision (install, clone and migrate/rename hooks) calls `sudo /usr/local/bin/fix-drupal-site-symlinks.sh --site=<url> …`.
 - The wrapper validates its arguments and invokes **only** the narrow single-site `autosymlink` apply — it cannot reach the global batch/live modes.